 The bus system in Valparaiso connects most of the barrios as well as Valparaiso and Viña del Mar.
 Ticket price varies depending on the distance usually it’s between CLP300-400/US$0,5.

 We prefer using the metro over buses it’s faster.
-To use the metro you’ll need a Metro Card, it costs CLP2000/US$3 including CLP500/US$0,7 credit that can be used to pay a metro trip.
+To use the metro you’ll need a Metro Card, it costs CLP2000/US$3 including CLP500/US$0,7 credit that can be used to pay for a metro trip.
 You can buy one card and use it for as many people as you want, you just need to put enough credit on it.
-One metro trip costs CLP400-500/US$0,7 average.
+One metro trip costs CLP400-500/US$0,7 on average.

 There are 8 funiculars in Valparaiso, they help a lot to move between the hills you don’t have to walk steep up or down every time.
 The funiculars are very cheap, CLP 100-200/US$0,2 for a trip.